-One thing people tend to overlook when maintaining their website after a new web design is complete is keeping it secure.
+One thing people tend to overlook when maintaining their site after the web design and development is complete is keeping it secure.
 Some web designers themselves do not put in place the proper practices to make sure a client site is as secure as it can be.
 In this day and age, online security is only going to become a more important element.
 There are far too many bots, hackers, and malware to let your website’s security lapse.
 WordPress is generally a pretty secure CMS.
 Though more and more it is targeted by hackers at certain “weaknesses” that lax security leaves wide open.
 Having a great security WordPress plugin setup in place and making sure you have a good website host can make all the difference.

 What’s the worst that can happen?